OurGiant/aws-idp-saml/README.md

 ## Drivers

+The application will attempt to install the driver for which ever browser you choose, if it is not already there.
+If you want to install the drivers ahead of time, do so manually.

 If you are running this on macOS or Windows you will need to download the appropriate driver from <https://github.com/mozilla/geckodriver> or <https://chromedriver.chromium.org/downloads>.

 The driver needs to be placed in the ***drivers*** directory.
 This directory is in the root of the utility directory.
 MacOS and Linux drivers do not have an extension, the latest Windows drivers for each have the '.exe' extension.

 You must have either Chrome or Firefox installed on your system for this utility to function correctly.
 Chromium is not supported in the Chrome driver.

+The Chrome driver will attempt to update itself if the driver version is out of sync with the browser version

 ## Usage